 None of this would have been possible without the knowledge and dedication Steve and Talya have shown as teachers.
 Their safe, knowing adjustments and coaching have encouraged me to go deeper into my practice than I would have on my own.
 Thank you, Steve and Talya!"

-– Cassie Mayer, May 2011
+– Cassie M., May 2011

-Warrior of The Month: Cassie Mayer
+Warrior of The Month: Cassie M.

 "Not long ago, I was having a difficult time dealing with stress and change.
 I had recently started a new job and was fearful that I would not succeed.
 My mind was chaotic and I found myself questioning my role in the world.
 My self confidence was low and I was ready to try something different.
 I thought yoga might help and I began looking for a studio that felt right.